 RSV stands for respiratory syncytial (sin-SISH-uhl) virus, a highly contagious virus that can affect your lungs and breathing passages.

-RSV is not a new virus, but you may not have heard of it because it is often underdiagnosed in adults.
+RSV is not a new virus, but you may not have heard of it because people often don't get tested for it and don't know they have it.
 RSV symptoms can be similar to cold and flu symptoms, so unless you get sick enough to go to the hospital with RSV, you are unlikely to be tested.

-An analysis of adults aged 60 or older who were hospitalized with either RSV, influenza, or COVID-19 showed that those with RSV infection were more likely to receive supplemental oxygen and admission to the ICU compared to patients with COVID-19 or influenza.
+An analysis of adults aged 60 or older who were hospitalized with either RSV, influenza, or COVID-19 showed that those with RSV infection were more likely to receive supplemental oxygen and admission to the intensive care unit (ICU) compared to patients with COVID-19 or influenza.
 Fortunately, there are vaccines available for flu, COVID-19, and RSV.

 RSV can have lasting consequences, which include worsened preexisting conditions, reduced productivity and/or activity level, weakened cognitive ability, limited independence, and increased length of stay in the hospital.

-Remember that vaccines are available and provide protection against RSV for adults aged 60 or older.
+Get vaccinated.
+Vaccination provides protection against RSV.
 Ask your doctor or pharmacist if vaccination with mRESVIA is right for you.

-mRESVIA is a vaccine indicated for the prevention of lower respiratory tract disease and acute respiratory disease caused by respiratory syncytial virus (RSV) in adults aged 60 or older.
+mRESVIA is a vaccine indicated for the prevention of lower respiratory tract disease and acute respiratory disease caused by respiratory syncytial virus (RSV) in adults aged 60 or older and adults 18 through 59 years of age who are at increased risk for RSV.
+Click here for a full list of health conditions that can put patients at risk.

 The most common side effects associated with mRESVIA include:

 You don't have to wait to get vaccinated with mRESVIA if you already got your flu or COVID-19 vaccine. mRESVIA is an RSV vaccine that can be given at any time of the year.
-Ask your pharmacist or doctor about including mRESVIA in your vaccination routine.
+Ask your doctor or pharmacist about including mRESVIA in your vaccination routine.

 Information about mRESVIA when you need it